-A blue-ribbon planning committee was formed in 1986 to explore the feasibility of developing a statewide program.
-Representatives of the state Association of Chiefs of Police, the state Sheriffs' Association, the State Police and the state Division of Criminal Justice Services served on this committee.
-A separate subcommittee was formed the following year to draft specific standards for the planning committee's review.
+A planning committee was formed in 1986 to explore the feasibility of developing a statewide accreditation program.
+Representatives of the state Association of Chiefs of Police, the state Sheriffs' Association, the New York State Police and the New York State Division of Criminal Justice Services (DCJS) served on this committee.
+A separate subcommittee of law enforcement professionals was formed the following year to draft specific standards for the planning committee's review.

-Enabling legislation was introduced in the state Senate and Assembly in 1987.
+Enabling legislation, establishing the New York State Law Enforcement Agency Accreditation Council, was introduced in the state Senate and Assembly in 1987.
 The bill passed unanimously in both houses and was signed into law in August of 1988.

-The planning committee and subcommittee worked through the beginning of 1989.
-On March 20, 1989, the Accreditation Council met for the first time.
-The Council reviewed and where necessary revised the materials that had been developed thus far.
-The state Division of Criminal Justice Services then sent copies of the draft standards and rules and regulations to the Temporary President of the Senate, the Speaker of the Assembly, and to every law enforcement agency, mayor and appropriate town and county official in the state.
+On March 20, 1989, the Law Enforcement Agency Accreditation Council met for the first time.
+The Council reviewed and where necessary revised the standards that had been developed by the planning committee and subcommittee.
+The draft standards and rules and regulations establishing the implementation of the program were then sent to the Temporary President of the Senate, the Speaker of the Assembly, and every law enforcement agency, mayor and appropriate town and county official in the state.
 The Council met in June to review the comments that were subsequently received.
 Several standards were modified in response to the suggestions that were made.